 Subsidence is the sinking movement of the earth's surface; the result of this movement is commonly referred to as a sinkhole.
 There are two common causes of subsidence in Pennsylvania: 1) dissolution of carbonate rock such as limestone or dolomite and 2) mining activity.
 In the first case, water passing through naturally occurring fractures and bedding planes dissolves bedrock leaving voids below the surface.
 Eventually, overburden on top of those voids collapses, leaving surface depressions resulting in what is known as karst topography.
 Characteristic structures associated with karst topography include sinkholes, linear depressions, and cases.
 Often, sub-surface solution of limestone will not result in the immediate formation of karst features.
 Collapse sometimes occur only after a large amount of activity, or when a heavy burden is placed on overlying material.
 The bedrock geology is found mostly in the south-central and eastern portions of the Commonwealth of Pennsylvania, and Huntingdon County is located in a karst vulnerable area.
 Subsidence in Huntingdon County is primarily due to karst topography and also as a result of mining activity.
+This plan will focus on both carbonate rock / karst topography and mining activity.
 Huntingdon County has a history of subsidence due to carbonate rock and mining activity.